PolskaTag/project-watchit/README.md

 ## WatchIT Overview
-WatchIT is a system that allows users to connect a video feed with object recognition to run user defined actions.
-By using an online control interface and embedded devices, Users can set up a device, select which objects to detect and then assign actions to be taken, after the object is recognized.
+WatchIT is a system that allows users to connect a video feed with object detection to run user defined actions.
+By using an online control interface and embedded devices, Users can set up a device, select which objects to detect and then assign actions to be taken, after the object is detected.
 Users are also able to have multiple configurations of objects and actions, allowing them to watch over multiple scenarios.
 Want to know who has been stealing your stuff from the pantry?
 Setup a device, pick what was stolen as the object and pick an action to be run when the camera sees it.

 ### LIVE
 The current production link is 34.201.36.147